 Fort Washington Park

 Fort Washington Park is located near the community of Fort Washington, Maryland.
-The park offers a 3-mile trail that follows the perimeter of the park boundary that is great for looking for wildlife.
+The park offers a 3-mile trail that follows the perimeter of the park boundary which is great for looking for wildlife.

 You can also enjoy fishing on the Potomac River.
 You can call the Fort Washington Park Visitor Center for more information at 301-763-4600 on opening hours and activities.